bec-galaxy/ansible-collection-docker/README.md

 A collection to install **Docker** and configuring an **application stack**.

+> Deprecated: Docker Compose V2 is incompatible with the Ansible python module.

 The following steps are supported:

 * Distribute a shared `docker-compose.yml` by using the template function.